rosschapman/internetross/blog.md

 Sigh.
 We likely ended up in this place as a result of not inserting more connect boundaries for store-subscribed components as the code grew over time.
 This is a not at all uncommon (read: forgivable) symptom of "bottom-up" programming.
 Unlike the pristine nirvanic fields of instructive examples, we make our bed in large agile-y UI projects born from larger organizations where the requirements for the  application accrete, fissure, and even explode in fantastic ways over time.
 The primitives you start with to satisfy embryonic requirements, like a root-level `<Page />` component, may just become one large prop-drilled well.
 Graph hell.

-Which means suddenly you find yourself debugging why a click event on a sidebar button is being swallowed.
+This means you suddenly find yourself debugging why a click event on a sidebar button is being swallowed.
 You notice the divs are flashing in the Elements tab of Chrome dev tools, which means the browser is repainting the sidebar on click -- re-renders!

 Ok, so instructive examples won't necessarily help you.
 But I'll also asterisk this post and append they aren't worthless either. *Post facto* I can properly identify and classify this bug as a commonly known React problem -- that is, a problem with React composition not a problem inherent to React -- because I have done some reading about this potential problem.
 I can then use this shared language when communicating the *what* or *what caused this...* during a retrospective or or incident report.
 But I suspect I could have arrived to that similar conclusion if I'd read articles that had more persuasive examples.